lavanda888boy/Legohouse/README.md

     ![](screenshots/about-capture.png)

-    There categories listed in the header of the page are actually the links to the real sections of the website and can be accessed without any problems.
+    The three categories listed in the header of the page are actually the links to the real sections of the website and can be accessed without any problems.

     ![](screenshots/about-info.png)